gibson9583/oie-web-client/web-administrator/README.md

 - `plugins/connection-status` — Connection column + Connection Log tab.
 - `plugins/global-maps` — Global Maps dashboard tab.

+Plugins register through the platform extension points and build against the `@oie/*` framework packages ([`../packages`](../packages)) — see [docs/PLUGINS.md](docs/PLUGINS.md).
 For a complete third-party example that ships engine + Swing + web UI in one extension zip, see the SQS connector repository.

 ## Development

-No build step.
-The frontend is plain ES modules (`client/`); edit and refresh.
-`npm run dev` restarts the Node server on changes.
+The frontend is ES modules under `client/`.
+In development, `npm run dev` (from this directory) runs the Node server with file-watch plus Vite's dev middleware, serving and transforming source on the fly — no manual build while developing.
+For production, `npm run build` emits an optimized `client/dist` that `npm start` serves when present (otherwise it serves the source directly).

+Plugins build against the `@oie/*` packages; `npm run lint` at the repo root enforces that they use only the public API (and flags unused code).
 The visual design system lives in `client/css/app.css` (dark/light themes via CSS variables).